loculus-project/loculus/backend/README.md

 ### Start from docker-compose

-Make sure you have configured access to the private container registry (see above).
+Make sure you have configured access to the private container registry (see [/README.md](../README.md)).

 We have a [docker-compose config](./docker-compose.yml) to start the backend.
 For flexibility the docker image name is read from the environment.
 To use the `:latest` image along with an instance of the PostgreSQL database, you can just run: